-Well, you can also use the Shotwell photo viewer app which comes built-in with a number of Ubuntu and debian based distros.
+Well, you can also use Ubuntu’s built-in Shotwell photo viewer app.
 All you have to do is open the image, select “Save as” and adjust the image quality options accordingly.
 However, Shotwell is not efficient in size reduction and the loss in quality is noticeable.

 On that note, here’s a compiled list of best image compression apps for Linux which will not compress images but also transform, edit, resize them for you.